PoC-Consortium/engraver/README.md

 ###### Notes

-Calling the programm with wrong or incomplete command line, will print a rudimentary usage information.
+Calling the program with wrong or incomplete command line, will print a rudimentary usage information.

 The file name will have a '.plotting' suffix while the file is incomplete, and then